05 January 2018

 Fluent in English, Mandarin Chinese and Shanghainese, Yang has previously worked for international law firm Ince & Co in both its Shanghai and London offices.
 He was an associate in HFW's Melbourne office prior to joining Carey Olsen.

 Yang has experience advising on both contentious and non-contentious matters across several sectors, ranging from corporate restructuring and finance transactions, large scale insurance and shipping disputes, disputes in relation to sale and purchase of high value assets, to injunction and freezing orders, joint ventures and outbound overseas investment.

-Michael Makridakis, head of Carey Olsen's dispute resolution and insolvency practice in Hong Kong, said: "Yang is an excellent addition to our Hong Kong practice and will be a valuable member of our wider dispute resolution group.
+Jan Golaszewski, head of Carey Olsen's dispute resolution and insolvency practice in the Cayman Islands, said: "Yang is an excellent addition to our Hong Kong practice and will be a valuable member of our wider dispute resolution group.
 He has a valuable wealth of experience in dealing with complex and multijurisdictional litigation and arbitration as well as working across different sectors, something we saw as important as Carey Olsen continues to enhance its Hong Kong offering."